schollz/gojot/README.md

 # License

 MIT

-This software includes third party open source software components: Foo, Bar, and Whatsit.
-Each of these software components have their own license.
-Please see ./Foo/License.txt, ./Bar/License.txt, and ./Whatsit/License.txt.
+This software includes third party open source software components: `src/base58*` and `src/merge*`.
+Each of these software components have their own license and copyright, stated in the respective files.